 To gauge whether your plants are getting adequate water, check the depth of moisture in the soil the day following watering.
 Soil around trees and shrubs should show moisture to 12 inches down and do not need water again until the top 3 to 4 inches of soil is dry.
 Where one emitter was sufficient when a one-gallon tree or shrub was planted, now, two or three years later, two to four emitters spaced 12 to 19 inches from the trunk at the drip line may be necessary.
 If you are not sure about moisture depth, we recommend that you get and use a Moisture Meter.
 When you use your moisture meter, be sure to keep the tip of the probe clean and push it into the center of the root ball as well as into the area between the trunk and drip line.
 You can also check outside the drip line just for your own information.
 What is the Drip Line?
 That is not a stupid question.
 That is the circle around the tree under the outermost area of leaves where water would drip down onto the ground.

 Check your irrigation systems for leaks and broken or malfunctioning parts.
+You may want to take a look at the solenoid valve price if you need to replace this particular part of the system.
 It is easy for those little emitters to get plugged with a bit dirt or algae.
 If they are, clean and rinse in a 10% bleach solution.
 Check also for adequate coverage.
 You may need to add emitters on drip systems for maturing trees or shrubs as they increase in size or you may need to adjust the length of time the system runs.
 If you are using sprinklers with a spray put out a half a dozen or more pie tins in different areas to see how much water is actually going where it can do the most good. ulching to save water;